Approximating the Set of Separable States Using the Positive Partial Transpose Test: Preliminaries

 If such an extension exists, we say that $\rho_{AB}$ has a symmetric extension to $k$ copies.
-Doherty el al. have proved that a quantum state is separable iff it has a symmetric extension to $k$ copies for any number $k$, \cite{symmetric1, symmetric2}.
-Also, they have shown that the problem of checking whether a given state has a symmetric extension to $k$ copies, for a fixed $k$, can be expressed as a semi-definite programming, and can be solved efficiently\footnote{ Notice that knowing that a state has a symmetric extension to $k$ copies, for a fixed $k$, gives us no upper bound on the distance of the state from separable states.
-Indeed, to get a non-trivial upper bound $k$ has to be of the order of the dimension of the state.
-It is because the upper bound on the distance from separable states comes from the finite quantum de Finetti theorem, and this theorem gives a trivial bound for a constant $k$.
-See \cite{renner} and \cite{povm} for finite de Finetti theorem.
-Also see Theorem \ref{thm:general} of the present paper.}.
+Doherty el al. have proved that a quantum state is separable if and only if it has a symmetric extension to $k$ copies for any number $k$ \cite{symmetric1, symmetric2}.
+Also, they have shown that the problem of checking whether a given state has a symmetric extension to $k$ copies, for a fixed $k$, can be expressed as a semi-definite programming, and can be solved efficiently (however, the size of this semi-definite program grows exponentially in terms of $k$).
 So we get to another separability test.

-\begin{itemize} \item Symmetric extension criterion: If $\rho_{AB}$ is separable, then it has a symmetric extension to $k$ copies. \end{itemize}
+\begin{itemize} \item Symmetric extension criterion \cite{symmetric1, symmetric2}: if $\rho_{AB}$ is separable, then it has a symmetric extension to $k$ copies. \end{itemize}

-\subsection{Quantum State Tomography}
+\subsection{Quantum state tomography}

 An informationally complete POVM on $\mathcal{H}$ is a set of positive semi-definite operators $\{M_n\}$ forming a basis for the space of hermitian matrices on $\mathcal{H}$, and such that $\sum_n M_n=I$.
 In \cite{povm} there is an explicit construction of an informationally complete POVM in any dimension.
 Such a POVM is useful for quantum state tomography.